 We create these graphs by taking the data from all of your posts, and aggregating it so you can easily see what times and days have actually worked the best, based on your previous posts.
 We take the average count of each analytic and divide it by the number of posts so you can see the average – as the total wouldn’t make much sense.

 We automatically show you at the top of each graph which is the best day and hour to post, for that analytic.
 If you hover over a specific section, it will show you the average for that time.

 You will notice blank sections on this graph as it’s only based on your past posts, so if you haven’t posted on Monday at 9am – it will be empty.

-Instagram Post Analytics #
+Instagram Post Analytics in 2020 #

 This section in your in-app insights will show you an overview of your posts, and their individual analytics.
 You can see posts as far back as 2 years, filter them by post type: carousel, photo, shopping post and video, and even sort them by a certain analytic.